hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If so, I very awkward shall appear.
 >
-> Chassee.
-Do you know — La chaine, des dames et chassee croissee,
+> Chassée.
+Do you know — La chaine des dames et chassée croisée,
 >
-> Chassee ouvert, queu du chat et ballancez.
+> Chassée ouvert, queue du chat et balancez.
 >
 > Bel.
 I cannot say I understand them all,
 >
 > Although I danced them once at Almack's ball,
 >
-> I wish you would, sir, just perform L'Ete,
+> I wish you would, sir, just perform L'été,
 >
 > And that will better put me in the way.
 >
-> Chassee.
+> Chassée.
 With pleasure, a quadrille I now will dance,
 >
 > With any in this country or in France.
 >
 > Bel.
 None can dispute it, sir, you're very kind.
 >
-> Chassee.
-This is the figure and the steps combin'd.
+> Chassée.
+This is the figure and the steps combined.

-### Dances L'Ete.
+### Dances L’été.
 Belinda and Jemima laugh aside.

 > Bel.
 Thank you, sir.
 Now, Jemima, try my dear!
 >
 > How you can do it, for you need not fear
 >
-> Mr. Chassee; I'm sure, he will excuse your dancing.
+> Mister Chassée; I'm sure, he will excuse your dancing.
 >
 > Come, Jemima, don't refuse.
 >
-> Chassee.
+> Chassée.
 Don't be afraid, miss.
 Come, now, let me see,
 >
-> 'Tis not expected you should dance like me;
+> It is not expected you should dance like me;
 >
 > From one, like you, miss, I cannot expect,
 >